|Furthermost Point:||Benington, VT (600k) or Petersham, MA (200k)|

 Segment 1: gentle to moderate rollers to Sterling, a moderate climb just beyond Rt.
 12 (Fitch Hill), then a gentle descent to Rt.
 140. Somewhat flat to the Princeton town line on Rt.
-62, then moderate climbing from there to Princeton center with two brief downhills and a steep climb just before Princeton Center; Princeton center is certainly the highest point before Barre, possibly to the Connecticut River valley.
-Mostly gradual descent between Princeton and Hubbardston, and steep rollers, and more gradual descent to the checkpoint at Barre Dunkin Donuts.
+62, then moderate climbing from there to Princeton center with two brief downhills and a steep climb just before Princeton Center, one of the highest elevations east of the Connecticut River.
+Mostly gradual descent between Princeton and Hubbardston, then steep rollers between Rt.
+68 and the checkpoint at the Barre Dunkin Donuts.

-Segment 2: Steep rollers continue to Barre center, culminating in the Barre Wall (>10%) just before Barre Center.
-Rollers are moderate after that, with a long, fast descent near the Quabbin; it’s possible to see several miles forward from one of the hilltops around Petersham.
+Segment 2: Large rollers after Barre, with a long, fast descent near the Quabbin; it’s possible to see several miles forward from one of the hilltops around Petersham.
 After Rt.
-202, the route flattens out until Rt.
-2A, with moderate rollers to Mt.
-Grace (~10%) in Warwick.
-Some descent to Warwick center, a bit more climbing on Northfield Road and then a deliciously long descent into Northfield, following Mill Brook downstream to the Connecticut River Valley (close to sea level).
+202, the route flattens out, with a gradual ascent to Mt.
+Grace and a long descent to the Checkpoint in Northfield.